Jilin University: Rankings and reputation

-As of 2021, the CWTS Leiden Ranking table 2021 ranked Jilin University at 11th in the world based on their publications for the time period 2016–2019.
-In 2021, it ranked 70th among the universities around the world by SCImago Institutions Rankings.
-The university ranked 66th among the leading institutions globally in the Nature Index 2021 Annual Tables by Nature Research, that measure the high-quality research published in 82 high-quality science journals.
+As of 2024, the CWTS Leiden Ranking table 2024 ranked Jilin University at 19th in the world based on their publications for the time period 2019–2022.
+In 2024, it ranked 55th among the universities around the world by SCImago Institutions Rankings.

+The university ranked 15th among the leading institutions globally in the Nature Index 2025 Annual Tables by Nature Research, that measure the high-quality research published in 82 high-quality science journals.

-The University Ranking By Academic Performance (URAP) 2021/22 ranked Jilin University at 105th globally.
-Jilin University ranked 223rd worldwide and 23rd nationwide in the Center for World University Ranking (CWUR) 2022/23.
+The University Ranking By Academic Performance 2024/25 ranked Jilin University at 74th globally.
+Jilin University ranked 194th worldwide and 42nd in Asia the Center for World University Ranking (CWUR) 2025.